substance/substance/README.md

 ### Editor initialization

-Editors to setup a bit of Substance infrastructure first, most importantly a Substance Surface, that maps DOM selections to internal document selections.
+Editors need to setup a bit of Substance infrastructure first, most importantly a Substance Surface, that maps DOM selections to internal document selections.
 Here's the most important parts from the initialization phase.

 ```js
 this.surfaceManager = new Substance.Surface.SurfaceManager(doc);